USAJOBS/ATP-Support/job-announcement-playbook/details/how-you-will-be-evaluated.md

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
-  * Include additional qualifications that were not already mentioned in the **Qualifications** section.
-All qualifications NEED to be listed in the **Qualifications** section.
+  * Include additional qualifications.
+List all in the **Qualifications** section.
   * Duplicate this information in **How to apply**.
-  * Describe any information that can be found elsewhere in the job announcement or linked to a page or document outside of the announcement.
+  * Describe any information that belongs elsewhere in the job announcement or linked outside of the announcement.
 </div>
 </div>